 Keeping Your Dog Intact

 By not spaying or neutering your dog, you might be biting off a little more than you can chew.
-Here are 9 important facts to consider if you decide to keep him intact.
+Here are 9 important facts to consider if you decide to keep her intact.

 If you decide to delay spaying or neutering your dog, for whatever length of time or whatever reason, here is something else to consider- Some people just may not be cut out to deal with an intact male or female dog in their household.
 Here are some caveats and considerations:

 3. You cannot leave a female in heat unattended for one moment outside, not even in a fenced yard.
 Whether or not she is in that narrow window of time when she can get pregnant, she might attract a male, and they might breed anyway.
+There is no way to predict how a male dog will act when a nearby female is in heat.
 Though dogs have been mating for millennia, it is not a process that is without risk of physical harm to one or both dogs.

 4. If there are stray dogs where you live, walking a female in heat is asking for trouble.
 Ideally, have a secure, fenced area where your female can do her business, always supervised by you.
 If you must take her out in public to walk her, carry an umbrella that you can open to ward off unwelcome males, but know that you still might not be able to keep them apart.

-5. A heat cycle lasts about three weeks, but the female will neither bleed heavily nor bleed every day.
+5. Dogs stay in heat about three weeks, but the female will neither bleed heavily nor bleed every day.
 Nonetheless, to protect your carpets and furniture, it is smart to invest in “bitch’s britches,” which are dog-proportioned panties that can be fitted with a disposable sanitary napkin.

 7. Once your female has started her heat, don’t change course.
 Many veterinarians are reluctant to spay females in the middle of estrus; the uterus, preparing for pregnancy, is very vascular, and the risk of internal bleeding is higher.
 Instead, schedule spay surgery at a hormonally “quiet” time, ideally midway between heats.
 Depending on the individual dog, unneutered males can be trained through consistency and positive reinforcement not to urine-mark in the house.
 Ditto for discouraging “humping.”
 Do not tolerate these behaviors at any time.

-8. As with unspayed females, unneutered males must be under your control and supervision at all times.
+8. As with unspayed females, unneutered male dog behavior must be under your control and supervision at all times.
 It is the height of irresponsibility to allow them to wander.
 Unlike females, unneutered males are fertile all the time, and they can create a neighborhood population explosion in no time at all.

 9. Remember that in the larger world outside your door, intact dogs are the minority.
 By choosing to have an unneutered male (in particular, because he is visually easy to identify), you restrict your options and access to different environments, including dog runs and doggie day care.
 You will likely be required to explain and defend your decision not to neuter your dog; be prepared, be polite, and have a very thick skin.